Nimsey/bakery-e-commerce/README.md

 ## What it includes

-* Sequelize user model / migration
+* Sequelize user, tasks and usertasks model / migration
 * Settings for PostgreSQL
 * Passport and passport-local for authentication
 * Sessions to keep user logged in between pages